COMMITMENT TO PRIVACY

 An individual will be able to address a challenge concerning compliance with the above principles to our Privacy Officer.

-10.1 We will maintain procedures for addressing and responding to all inquiries or complaints from any member, user, donor, sponsor, volunteer or other stakeholder about our handling of personal information.
+10.1 We will maintain procedures for addressing and responding to all inquiries or complaints from any member, user, program participants, donor, sponsor, volunteer or other stakeholder about our handling of personal information.

-10.2 We will inform our members, users, donors, sponsors, volunteers and other stakeholders about the existence of these procedures as well as the availability of complaint procedures.
+10.2 We will inform our members, users, program participants, donors, sponsors, volunteers and other stakeholders about the existence of these procedures as well as the availability of complaint procedures.